For tropes related to the canon Freelancers and personnel, see Red vs. Blue - Project Freelancerclick here to return to the main page of the fic

 Nev is a brilliant hacker, but perhaps too proud and adventurous for her own good.
 All her technical skill can't save her from her own bragging, and it's fortunate that she makes friends easily when her fighting skills are more in line with the other techs rather than the top of the board.

-- Which leads to playing with Welcome Back, Traitor - some of the Freelancers welcome her back, believing that she'd only pretended to go over to get secrets from Arkansas, while others believe her actions are unforgivable and she's responsible for everything that went wrong since the group was captured.
+- Welcome Back, Traitor: Some of the Freelancers welcome her back, believing that she'd only pretended to go over to get secrets from Arkansas, while others believe her actions are unforgivable and she's responsible for everything that went wrong since the group was captured.